alvee07/OpenDoor/README.md

 - Rapid tapping on buttons that control movement from between activities can cause opening of the same page multiple times

 Possible Updates to application:
-- Implementation of feature that allow client to update or remove services and employee list from the admin page of the application
+- Implementation of feature that allow client to update or remove services and employee list from the admin page of the                application.
+This can be done through Google Excel that is converted through JSON.
+The set-up for this is already             implemented on the branch serviceExpansion.
+Further work needs to be done on the design component.
 - Proper inactivity timer for activities
 - Feature to determine whether staff member is currently in office

 Developers:
-Alvee Akash
-Arnold Gihozo
-Alex Taylor
-Benjamin Wilson
+Alvee Akash: Worked on email system
+Contact:

+Arnold Gihozo: Worked on file system (getting Excel data into JSON) and Service Activity
+Contact:

+Alex Taylor: Worked on Admin activity and Emotion Activity
+Contact: arno.mugabo@gmail.com OR gihozo@ualberta.ca

+Benjamin Wilson: Worked on data being transmitted from one activity to another.
+Focused also into getting a service to
+                 send information at a specific email.
+Contact: